zksync-association/zkminters/README.md

 ## Composability & Extensibility

 _Note: The Capped Minter is a special layer that sits directly in front of the core token to enforce your hard total-supply ceiling.
-All other mods stack on top of it._
+All other mods chain on top of it._

 ZkMinter extensions are designed to be stackable—you can layer multiple mods on the same token or even on top of each other to enforce sequential rules.
 For example: